statespacedev/starid/README.md

 181218

+first working install from pypi, with auto build of libstarid.

 preparing for gitlab automated test install using a basic ubuntu container. may want something like

     sudo apt install libeigen3-dev